 - Gourmet Cooking for Dummies – This was the book that really got me started and I read it cover to cover on several occasions when I was first really learning to cook.
 Despite the stigma of the Dummies series, it was written by Charlie Trotter and breaks down the basics to what you need to know and what you need in your kitchen.
 Still a great reference

 - Culinary Artistry – This is the essential reference book.
 Through meticulous research, the authors have built an amazing guide to cross reference how to match ingredients.
 Look up tuna, artichoke, red peppers or even a season and it’ll tell you all the flavors and ingredients that are matches, with highlights for the best suited.
 This is a great way to build a menu from the ground up when you want to cook around a couple of key ingredients that will match to a given wine.

-- The Wine Lover's Cookbook - If you need to pair dinner to a wine, this is a great reference.
+- The Wine Lover’s Cookbook: Great Recipes for the Perfect Glass of Wine – If you need to pair dinner to a wine, this is a great reference.
 What flavors with well with Riesling?
 What ingredients will make a dish pair better with a Shiraz?
 What should I avoid?

 - The Kitchen Sessions with Charlie Trotter – This is one of the first serious cookbooks I tried to use.
 The mistake I made was trying to replicate the recipes.
 Many are far too complex.
 What I later learned is to take away the ideas, the pairings and the techniques to create me own dishes.
 It’s a much better book to learn from than one which you try to make the dish like-for-like